 These trees are extremely over planted.
-This may just be my own personal opinion but when a plant is planted everywhere I like to avoid it.
-In our neighborhood the builder deposited 2 Bradford pear trees in each front yard.
+While this may just be my own personal opinion but when a plant is planted everywhere I like to avoid it.
+In our neighborhood the builder planted 2 Bradford pear trees in each and every front yard.
 Everywhere you go you see these pear trees planted and not just by people.
 The birds help to deposit the seeds in various places and you end up with Bradford pear trees in wild areas where they shouldn’t be.
 This tree has actually landed itself on the Tennessee Exotic Pest Plant Council’s watch list of invasive plants.
 That’s reason enough for me not to plant it in my yard!

 Do Bradford Pear Trees Smell Bad?

 Do rotting fish smell bad to you?
 If so you won’t want a Bradford pear tree!
 Above you can see one of our Bradford pear trees in the morning sun as it is about to bloom.
 The tree does look pretty in the spring when the blossoms are in full bloom.
 It stands in your yard like a giant Q-tip.
 But its wonderful bathroom utensil-like appearance is not all you get, an extremely odoriferous aroma tags along as well.
 The smell is reminiscent of rotting flesh or bad fish left for too many days in the hot sun.
 I won’t elaborate any further but the smell is very unpleasant!

 If you only have one or two of the trees planted the smell is tolerable, but when planted en mass the trees are overpowering.

 What is the Worst Problem with a Bradford Pear Tree?